ArtemyKv/GuessTheNumber/README.md

 - Text fields include validation: number should contain only three digits and should be in range of 1...100
 - App screens background was made with UIColor pattern which was drawn in UIGraphicsContext
 - Used custom buttons and textFields
+- Project includes Unit tests for Builder, Coordinator and Game engine itself
+- For modularity and testability, the project implements dependency injection (DI)d based on protocols